VoIPGRID/front-end-hybrid/README.md

 # frontend-hybrid
-Project with the front end applications for the hybrid situation
+Project with the front end applications for the VoIPGRID hybrid scenario.

 # General approach
-This project uses Rollup to create an EcmaScript module version (.mjs) and a transpiled JavaScript version of modules (.js) from the files in the src/modules and the src/shared directories.
+This project uses Rollup to create an Ecmascript module version (.mjs) and a transpiled JavaScript version of modules (.js) from the files in the src/modules and the src/shared directories.
 During development it spins up a local webserver to serve these modules so they can be loaded by using ```<script type="module" src="./path-to/some-module.mjs"></script>``` or by using ```import { someThing } from './path-to/some-module.mjs';``` in a native Ecmascript module.

+At the moment this project uses a custom patched version of the React library to add ```export```'s so they can be loaded as Ecmascript modules.
+To minimize risks it patches the UMD version of React (in both the development and the minified version).
+The UMD part is removed, and it stores the return value of the factory function inside a local ```const React;``` which is later exported together with its properties.
+This is also done for the ReactDOM script, and in the ReactDOM script ```import react from 'react';``` is added which is later changed by Rollup to the URI through which that script can be loaded.

 # Development
 clone this repo and run ```$ npm i``` to install all dependencies, than run ```$ npm start``` to start development.